Congressional District # 17

 Threats and Contaminants

 A significant amount of the slag within the facility from mining and processing zinc is stored in a waste pile that occupies approximately 2.5 acres and a shallow waste pile that occupies approximately 9.1 acres.
-Contaminants of concern associated with the slag pile are metals, primarily arsenic, beryllium, cadmium, copper, lead, nickel, and zinc.
-The slag pile is not contained, and surface water run-off is collected by two seperate drainage routes west of the facility.
+Contaminants of concern associated with the slag pile are metals, primarily arsenic, cadmium, chromium, iron, lead, thallium, and zinc.
+The slag pile is not contained, and surface water run-off is collected by two separate drainage routes west of the facility.
 These drainage routes both flow through a series of wetlands and into Middle Fork of Shoal Creek.
 Middle Fork of Shoal Creek is considered to be a fishery, and the wetlands support small wildlife commonly found in and around healthy creeks in central Illinois.

 ContactsRemedial Project Manager, U.S. EPA